cloudify-cosmo/cloudify-stage/widgets/composerLink/README.md

 # Composer link
-Opens the Cloudify Composer, which allows creating blueprints with a graphical drag-and-drop tool.
-The Composer comes as part of the Cloudify Premium edition, and is only available for users with certain roles.
+Opens the [Cloudify Composer](https://docs.cloudify.co/5.1/developer/composer/), which allows creating blueprints with a graphical drag-and-drop tool.

-For more information regarding the Composer, see [Cloudify Composer](https://docs.cloudify.co/5.1/developer/composer/index.html).
+The Cloudify Composer comes as part of the Cloudify Premium Manager, and is only available for users with certain roles.

 ![Composer-link](https://docs.cloudify.co/5.1/images/ui/widgets/composer-link.png)